Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 What to look for

-- Length & capacity — 12–13 ft+ and 500 lb+; two adults plus gear is a lot of load.
+- Length & capacity — 12–13 ft+ and 500 lb+.
+Two adults plus gear is a serious load; headroom matters more than it does solo.

 The picks in detail